toidiu/toidiu.github.io/content/resume_detail/ihr_batch_job_pager_duty.md

 lp = ["bias for action"]
 +++

-bias for action
-  took action with limited info, while evaluating risk.
+bias for action: took action with limited info, while evaluating risk.

+#### metrics
+- 10K messages queued
+- 10pm with no response for rest of team
+- silenced alarms for 2 hr increments
+- after 3 occurance and 2am alarm made decision to terminate job

 #### S
 I was on call got a page at approx 10pm.
 There was a rabbitMq that had backlogged and was alerting.